-Radiographic density of breast tissue tends to decrease with age(Benz, 2008), but mechanical forces do not exclusively govern YAP/TAZ regulation in vivo.
-Although our experimental approach took advantage of tuned mechanical perturbations of matrix to functionally probe the HMEC, more broadly these results revealed that aging fundamentally alters Hippo pathway regulation.
+Radiographic density of breast tissue tends to decrease with age suggesting that the mechanical environment is also altered (Benz, 2008), but mechanical forces do not exclusively govern YAP/TAZ regulation.
+Our experimental approach took advantage of tuned mechanical perturbations of matrix to functionally probe the HMEC, but more broadly these results revealed that aging fundamentally alters Hippo pathway regulation.
 The role of cell-cell contact in Hippo pathway regulation should be further investigated in the context of chronological age.
-Both Wnt/beta-catenin and NF2 also are known to regulate YAP/TAZ in vivo(Cockburn et al., 2013; Imajo et al., 2012), and changes to both pathways have been implicated in different age-related cancers(Evans et al., 2005; Seidler et al., 2004).
+Both Wht/betacatenin and NF2 are known to regulate YAP/TAZ in vivo (Cockburn et al., 2013; Imajo et al., 2012), and changes to both pathways have been implicated in different age-related cancers (Evans et al., 2005; Seidler et al., 2004).
 Little is known about whether YAP/TAZ play a role in other phenotypes of aging.
-Deficiency in c.elegans yap-1 resulted in overall healthier aging relative to controls(Iwasa et al., 2013).
-Disrupted Hippo signaling in human and mouse ovarian follicles, which caused YAP activation, promoted growth and oocyte maturation, which are processes typically defective with age(Kawamura et al., 2013).
+Deficiency in C. elegans yap-1 resulted in overall healthier aging relative to controls (Iwasa et al., 2013).
+Disrupted Hippo signaling in human and mouse ovarian follicles, which caused YAP activation, promoted growth and oocyte maturation, which are processes typically defective with age (Kawamura et al., 2013).
 Indirect evidence suggests mesenchymal stem cells also have dampened modulus-dependent differentiation responses with age.
-Bone is magnitudes stiffer than adipose tissue and the osteogenic potential of mesenchymal stem cells decreases and a bias towards adipogenesis increases with age(Moerman et al., 2004), but the role of Hippo is unclear.
+Bone is magnitudes stiffer than adipose tissue and the osteogenic potential of mesenchymal stem cells decreases and a bias toward adipogenesis increases with age (Moerman et al., 2004), but the role of Hippo is unclear.

 Accumulation of MPP with age may be attributed to inefficient transduction of differentiation cues through the Hippo pathway.
-At low cell density, decreased Lats2 activity dependent on SF formation causes YAP/TAZ to translocate to the nucleus(Wada et al., 2011), but <30y and >55y MPP formed SF and FA comparably in response to changes in matrix stiffness.
+At low cell density, decreased Lats2 activity dependent on SF formation causes YAP/TAZ to translocate to the nucleus (Wada et al., 2011), but <30 years and >55 years MPP formed SF and FA comparably in response to changes in matrix stiffness.
 Thus, we explored the potential for stoichiometric imbalances in Hippo kinases with age that could dampen activation of YAP/TAZ.
-In our hands, MST2 protein was higher in >55y MPP, suggestive of a damping mechanism.
-The Hippo pathway is implicated in differentiation of different progenitors into adipose, breast, muscle, and bone tissues, representing a wide range of elastic modulus, and predicting a marvelously adaptable molecular rheostat.
+In our hands, MST2 protein was higher in >55 years MPP, suggestive of a damping mechanism.
+The Hippo pathway is implicated in differentiation of different progenitors into adipose, breast, muscle, and bone tissues, representing a wide range of elastic modulus and predicting a marvelously adaptable molecular rheostat.
 Each of these tissues differs in their matrix composition as well as physical attributes, and there is a reasonable expectation that combinations of ECM and growth factors tune Hippo pathway activity.
-Further study of microenvironment regulation of the Hippo pathway may reveal components of the activation rheostat and reveal the basis for its age-related dampening.
+Further study of microenvironment regulation of the Hippo pathway may identify components of the activation rheostat and reveal the basis for its age-related dampening.

-Changes to the mechanical microenvironment effects multiple cell types in breast.
+Changes to the mechanical microenvironment affect multiple cell types in breast.
 High breast stiffness and density are correlated with increased risk and cancer progression (Yu et al., 2011).
 Increased stiffness also can induce adipocyte progenitors to differentiate into fibroblasts, which can positively feedback to further increase tissue stiffness (Chandler et al., 2012).
-MPP from women <30y responded to increasingly rigid matrices by increased production of MEP, which are thought to be tumor suppressive (Gudjonsson et al., 2002; Hu et al., 2008), and proportionately decreased numbers of cells with the MPP phenotype, which are hypothesized to be breast cancer cells-of-origin (Lim et al., 2009), suggestive of a protective mechanism from tumor progression in younger epithelia.
-However, this putative protective mechanism falters with age, as demonstrated when aged HMEC were essentially unresponsive to physiological changes in matrix modulus.
+MPP from women <30 years responded to increasingly rigid matrices by increased production of MEP, which are thought to be tumor suppressive (Gudjonsson et al., 2002; Hu et al., 2008), and proportionately decreased numbers of cells with the MPP phenotype, which are hypothesized to be breast cancer cells of origin (Lim et al., 2009), suggestive of a protective mechanism from tumor progression in younger epithelia.
+However, this putative protective mechanism falters with age, as demonstrated when aged HMEC were essentially unresponsive to physiological changes in matrix rigidity.